Immediately After Quitting

-- If you have the long-time habit of smoking when you drive, you might try listening to a particularly interesting radio program or your favorite music, or even a different kind of music.
-You might even consider taking public transportation for a while, if it's feasible for you to do so.
+- If you always smoke while driving, listen to a particularly interesting radio program or your favorite music, or take public transportation for a while, if you can.

-- For your first one to three weeks of not smoking, avoid situations you strongly associate with the pleasurable aspects of smoking, such as watching your favorite TV program, sitting in your favorite chair, or having a cocktail before dinner.
+- For at least a week or two after you actually do stop smoking, avoid situations you strongly associate with the pleasurable aspects of smoking, such as watching your favorite TV program, sitting in your favorite chair, or having a cocktail before dinner.

 - Until you are confident of your ability to stay off cigarettes, limit your socializing to healthful, outdoor activities or situations where smoking is not allowed.